Lip Piercing Scars

 If Infection Occurs After Piercing

-Proper care of your piercing will reduce the chances of infection, subsequently helping to avoid infection.
-Cleaning the area is very important, and there are a variety of ways to do this.
+Proper care of your piercing will reduce the chances of infection.
+Cleaning the area is very important and there are a variety of ways to do this.

 - Cleanse your piercing with warm, soapy water